lakshikaparihar/Covid19-prediction-using-SIR-model/Part-1/README.md

+# Connection-Setup-between-zepl-and-snowflake

-# Create an account in Snowflake
+## Create an account in Snowflake

 ![](/img/trial.PNG)